marcdime/Optimization/README.md

 # Preamble :

-The repo is split into two part :
+The repo is split into two parts :

 - Part 1 : Travelling Saleman problem (TSP).
 It is to find the shortest path, so man can visit all cities without visiting the same twice.